Advocacy - support available to get your voice heard

 An Independent Mental Health Advocate (IMHA) can support someone who is subject to the Mental Health Act, (This may also be known as detained or 'sectioned' under the Act).
 Advocacy support may also be given to people on supervised community treatment or on guardianship orders, or if their treatment is subject to certain special rules.

-- help patients understand information they are given by people involved in their care/treatment
+- help patients understand the information they are given from the people involved in their care/treatment

 - help them to talk to the people involved in their care/treatment

-- access information about how the Mental Health Act applies to patient
+- access information about how the Mental Health Act applies to them